This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Non Linear Device”.

 1. Who originated the theory of radio waves?

-Explanation: Maxwell is the first person who originated the theory of radio waves.
+Explanation: Maxwell was the first person who came up with the concept of electromagnetic theory and from there, the theory of radio waves was deduced.
 After some years, it was Hertz who applied Maxwell theories to the production and reception of waves.

 a) threshold effect